pac4j/pac4j/README.md

     // we assume the user identifier is in the "openIdUser" request parameter client.redirect(context, false, false);

-...after successfull authentication, in the client application, on the callback url...
+...after successful authentication, in the client application, on the callback url...

     // get the OpenID credentials
-    OpenIdCredentials credentials = client.getCredentials(context));
+    OpenIdCredentials credentials = client.getCredentials(context);
     // get the GooglOpenID profile
     GoogleOpenIdProfile profile = client.getUserProfile(credentials, context);
     System.out.println("Hello: " + profile.getDisplayName());